geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 7. Select +**Add domain** to start the domain setup wizard.

-8. In the **Add a domain** page, in the **Enter a domain you own** field, enter your domain name in the form of **XXYYZZa.xxxCustomDomainxxx.xxx** (where XXYYZZa is the unique UPN name provided by your lab hosting provider, and xxxCustomDomainxxx.xxx with your lab hosting provider's domain name), and then select **Next**.
+8. In the **Add a domain** page, in the **Enter a domain you own** field, enter your domain name in the form of **XXYYZZa.xxxCustomDomainxxx.xxx** (where XXYYZZa is the unique UPN name provided by your lab hosting provider, and xxxCustomDomainxxx.xxx is your lab hosting provider's domain name), and then select **Next**.

 9. In the **Verify domain** page, you must select a verification method to prove you own the domain.
 While the recommended option is **Verification email**, for the purposes of your lab environment you want to instead use a **TXT** record.
 Therefore, scroll down and select the **Add a TXT record instead** option and select **Next**.